fifonik/FFMetrics/README.md

 - Unpack into a folder
 - Put FFMpeg.exe (and accompanied dll files if you use dynamic build) into the program folder or make it available through system %PATH%
 - Run the program
 - Use UI to add reference file and at least one processing file.
-You can drop files from Explorer or use file choosers.
+You can drag & drop files from Explorer or use file choosers.
 - Click "Start" button